Search: 138 results

 Verse ConceptsCruelty, God's attitude toKingdomsGod Bringing Israel Out Of EgyptSpecial Revelation

-So they ran and took him from there, and when he took his stand among the people, he was taller than all the people from his shoulders and up.
+So they ran and brought him from there.
+When he took his position among the people, he stood head and shoulders above them all.

 Verse ConceptsHeadsTall People